 I started the year in Bora Bora and then headed off to the Cook Islands where I spent a few days in Rarotonga, the main island, and the flew to Aitutaki Island, one of the most breath taking places I have ever seen.
 It was so stunning and the water so shallow.
 I spent the days sailing inside the lagoon and took this one on my way out, flying back to Raro.
 This is where some of the most beautiful beaches in the South Pacific are.

 Sunset behind Mount Batur

-The North of Bali is an undiscovered nature haven with volcanos, waterfalls, black sand beaches and pretty much no tourist in sight.
+The North of Bali is an undiscovered nature haven with volcanos, waterfalls, the beautiful black sand beaches in Indonesia and pretty much no tourist in sight.
 I truly enjoyed my time there and the amazing stay at Spa Village Tembok.

 Sunset over the Bay in Singapore